UKD1211/WordWhiz_codeX/README.md

 ## pequeño video

-For an example that how this codex works i provide a yt video here, can check it out:
+For an example that how this codex works i provide a youtube video here, can check it out:

 https://youtu.be/HsrYZxbTEcs